-When reviewing any application for a subdivision, as defined by Article 3, the review authority shall find that the criteria as found in 30-A M.R.S.A. § 4404 have been met, as well as all applicable provisions of this chapter and other sections of this Article 9, before granting approval (see § 120-911, Performance and design standards).
+When reviewing any application for a subdivision, as defined by Section 300, the Review Authority shall find that the following criteria as found in Title 30-A M.R.S.A. §4404 have been met, as well as all applicable provisions of the Land Use Ordinance and other sections of this Section 900 have been met, before granting approval (See Subsec.
+911 Performance and Design Standards).
+The proposed project: